cookieg13/ec2-react-nginx-setup/README.md

 - ✅ **CI/CD Pipelines**: Automatically deploy your app whenever you make changes.
 No more manual uploads, everything happens automatically.
 - 🐳 **Docker**: Package your app and everything it needs into a single container.
 This way, your app runs the same everywhere, whether on your computer or a server.
 - ☸️ **Kubernetes (K8s)**: Manage multiple servers and scale your app as needed.
 It helps if your app grows and needs to handle more traffic.
-- ☁️ **Managed Services**: Use platforms like Vercel, Netlify, or Railway.
-These services host your app for you, so you don’t have to manage the server yourself.
+- ☁️ **Managed Services**: Use platforms like Vercel, Netlify - these services host your app for you, so you don’t have to manage the server yourself.
 It’s fast, easy, and requires less maintenance.

 ---